 PIN CONFIGURATION (TOP VIEW)

-The MSM66P54-xx and MSM66P56-xx has two more pins than the MSM6652-6658A while their pin configurations are identical.

-The additional two pins (V{PP}, \overline{PGM}) of the MSM66P54-xx/P56-xx may be open at playback after completion of writing.
+The MSM66P56-xx has two more pins than the MSM6652-6658A while their pin configurations are identical.
+The additional two pins $(V{PP}, \overline{PGM})$ of the MSM66P56-xx may be open at playback after completion of writing.